Modular Housing Summit Presented by MHABC and ModularBC

 • May 5 - Sessions, Summit Buffet Breakfast, Coffee/Tea, Summit Buffet Lunch, Presidents’ Banquet

-• May 6 - Sessions, Summit Buffet Breakfast, Coffee/Tea
+• May 6 - Sessions, Summit Buffet Breakfast, Coffee/Tea, Optional Manufactured Home Set-up Workshop (with bagged lunch)

 Ticket Add-Ons: